learn-co-curriculum/phrg-conditional-quiz-vowels/README.md

 ???

-<a href='https://learn.co/lessons/conditional-quiz-vowels' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/conditional-quiz-vowels' title='Quiz: Practicing Conditionals with Vowels'>Quiz: Practicing Conditionals with Vowels</a> on Learn.co and start learning to code for free.</p>